ClothingStoreFranchise/ClothingStoreFranchise.NetCore.Employees/README.md

 **Description**
 ----------------

-Microservice that manages employees of the clothing store franchise.
+Microservice that manages clothing store franchise employees.
 This microservice offers the end points to manage employees.

 **API Design**
 ----------------